joeypfoster/WK2022Challenge/README.md

 ~~WkDataBase is DIR for the DataBase~~

-To start app first open cmd and install make sure your in the correct Dir : npm Install
+To start app first open cmd and install make sure your in the correct DIR : npm Install

 Then to Run the file Type in your cmd : npm start

 Install React native/Expo : https://archive.reactnative.dev/docs/getting-started

 Install Async Lib : https://react-native-async-storage.github.io/async-storage/docs/install

+APK ANDROID sits in DIR APK